Customize With Stylistic Accents

 Only available along with shell top border inlay

 Shell Backstrip Inlay

 Includes Matching End Graft Shell Inlay

 Choose A Cutaway Style

 Get Way Up There With Ease

-A cutaway will allow an easier reach up to the very highest frets of your guitar.
-We offer two types of cutaway.
-The venetian cutaway is a curvy bent style which is much more popular, while the florentine cutaway tapers to a nice point for a different kind of elegance.
-Whichever you decide upon, it should be chosen primarily for it's functionality and then possibly it's aesthetic qualities.
-Though some guitar purists disfavor a cutaway, we have not found it to be a detriment to our fine tone.
+A cutaway will allow you an easier reach up to the very highest frets of your guitar.
+We offer two types of cutaway; The venetian cutaway is a curvy bend and it's our most popular style, while the florentine cutaway tapers to a sharp point for a different kind of elegance.
+Whichever style you choose, it should be chosen primarily for it's functionality and then secondarily for its aesthetic qualities.
+Though some guitar purists disfavor a cutaway, we have not found it to be a detriment to our fine acoustic tone.

 Customize Your Neck Width